GM flips to California’s side in pollution fight with Trump

 She said the company agrees with President-elect Joe Biden’s plan to expand electric vehicle use.
 Last week, GM said it is testing a new battery chemistry that will bring electric-vehicle costs down to those of gas-powered vehicles within five years.

-Barra sent the letter after a call with California Gov. Gavin Newsom, the company said.
+Barra sent the letter after a Monday morning conversation with Mary Nichols, head of California’s Air Resources Board, the company said.
+The board is the state’s air pollution regulator.

 “We believe the ambitious electrification goals of the President-elect, California, and General Motors are aligned, to address climate change by drastically reducing automobile emissions,” Barra said in the letter.

-Mary Nichols, the head of California’s Air Resources Board, called GM’s announcement “good news,” saying Barra told her about it in a telephone call Monday morning.
-The board is the state’s air pollution regulator.
+Nichols called GM’s announcement good news.
 “I was pleased to be in communication with Mary Barra again,” she said.
 “It’s been a while since we had talked.”

 Dan Becker of the Center for Biological Diversity, one of the environmental groups Barra wrote to, said GM was wrong in trying to stop California from protecting its people from auto pollution.